Here are our favorite toys from the 2020 New York Toy Fair

 Tiger LCD (preorder) ($14.99; gamestop.com)

 A real blast from the past, Tiger Entertainment's handheld LCD games are also getting a resurrection in 2020.
-Though an exact release date hasn't been announced, they're set to make their comeback sometime this fall, though they're available for preorder right now.
+An exact release date hasn't been announced, but they're set to make their comeback sometime this fall, and they're available for preorder right now.

 _______________________________________________________________________________